Business Resources for a College- and Career-Ready America

 The Center for Education Reform Launches New Hub

 The Center for Education Reform (CER) recently launched their new, interactive website, which they hope will become the central hub for all things related to education reform.
-The CER, founded in 1993 to help bridge the gap between education policy and practice, says that it re-designed their site in order to “serve [the public’s] daily information needs and provide ready access to opportunities to become more engaged.”
+The CER, founded in 1993 to help bridge the gap between education policy and practice, says that it re-designed their site in order to “serve [the public’s] daily Read more about The Center for Education Reform Launches New Hub[…]

 Share